kcraigheath/postgres-pgadmin/README.md

-# Postgres DB + PgAdmin running in docker-compose  :elephant:
+# Postgres DB + PgAdmin running in docker-compose  :elephant::whale:
-Docker images to host a local developement postgres databate along with a pgadmin interactive server to maintain the db.
+Docker compose script to host a local development postgres database along with a pgadmin interactive server to maintain the db.

 ## Instructions